KirillDogadin-std/Lab-Semantic/README.md

 ## Purpose of the code

-The purpose consists out of the following goals:
+The purpose consists of the following goals:
-- Transform the original implementation of the _MultiKE_ method from the papaer written in `tensorflow 1`: reimplement the approach in `pytorch`
+- Convert the original implementation of the _MultiKE_ method from the paper written in `tensorflow 1.x`: reimplement the approach in `pytorch`.

-- Modify the initial approach of using a _TransE_ score with 2 scores from _MDE_
+- Modify the initial approach of using the _TransE_ model with the _MDE_ model.

-- Starting two versions of the code (unmodified in `tensor`, reimplemented end edited with `MDE`) provides the differences.
+### Bonus work

+- Add supports for new benchmark datasets (_OpenEA_) as well as smaller version of original datasets to both implementations.

+- Add the _MDE_ model to the original implementation.

 ### Links to the articles: